 Education: Attended Texas Tech University for seven years

-Other Facts: Stalked actress Jodie Foster for a time and says he was trying to impress her with the Reagan assassination attempt.
-He says he became obsessed with her after seeing her in the movie "Taxi Driver," in which the main character tries to assassinate a U.S. senator.
+Stalked actress Jodie Foster and said he was trying to impress her with the Reagan assassination attempt.
+He stated he became obsessed with her after seeing her in the movie “Taxi Driver,” in which the main character tries to assassinate a US senator.

-March 30, 1981 - At 2:25 pm EST, President Ronald Reagan comes out of the Hilton Hotel in Washington, DC.
+March 30, 1981 - President Reagan exits the Hilton Hotel in Washington.
 Hinckley is waiting for him in the crowd and begins shooting.
 One bullet hits Reagan in his left lung.
-Also injured are Press Secretary James Brady, Secret Service agent Timothy J. McCarthy and Washington police officer Thomas K. Delahanty.
+Also injured are Press Secretary James Brady, US Secret Service agent Timothy J. McCarthy and Washington police officer Thomas K. Delahanty.
 Brady is shot in the head and partially paralyzed.
-Hinckley is handcuffed moments after firing six shots at Reagan from almost point-blank range.
+Hinckley is quickly apprehended outside the hotel.

 August 28, 1981 - At his arraignment, Hinckley pleads not guilty by reason of insanity to a 13-count indictment.

-November 15, 1981 - Hinckley tries to commit suicide a second time by hanging himself with an article of clothing.
+November 15, 1981 - Attempts suicide a second time by hanging himself with an article of clothing in his cell.

-June 21, 1982 - Hinckley is found not guilty by reason of insanity.
-He is committed to St. Elizabeths Hospital in Washington, DC.
+June 21, 1982 - Hinckley is found not guilty by reason of insanity on all counts.
+Judge Barrington Parker commits Hinckley to St. Elizabeths Hospital in Washington.

-February 13, 1983 - Hinckley makes a third suicide attempt since the shooting, this time by an overdose of antidepressant medication.
+February 13, 1983 - Attempts a third suicide since the shooting, this time by an overdose of his own antidepressant medication.

 1985 - Hinckley’s parents establish a non-profit organization called the American Mental Health Fund, to raise money for mental health research.